todvora/gitbook-plugin-image-captions/README.md

     line-height: 1.5em;
 }
 ```
-How to attach your own styles can you read on [help.gitbook.com](http://help.gitbook.com/format/configuration.html).
+You can attach your own styles by following the guide on [help.gitbook.com](http://help.gitbook.com/format/configuration.html).

 First, you have to create your own css file - for example ```website.css```.
 Then add
 your definitions of ```figure``` and ```caption```.
 You can change the text align, colors,